 Instructions

-1. In a large saucepan, mix the 4 egg whites, sugar, nuts and cinnamon together over medium-low heat until the sugar melts and the nuts are completely coated.
-Remove from the heat, cover and let sit at room temperature until ready to use.
+While the dough is rising, make the filling.
+In a large saucepan, mix the 4 egg whites, sugar, nuts and cinnamon together over medium-low heat until the sugar melts and the nuts are completely coated.
+Remove from the heat, cover and let sit at room temperature until completely cooled.

-2. Line the countertop with a flexible pastry mat or a little water and large sheet of tin foil (the water will keep the tin foil from moving around).
-Generously flour your work surface and then gently empty the dough onto it.
-Flatten the dough slightly with your hands and generously flour the top.
-Roll the dough out to approximately 2ft x 1.5ft.
-Use as much flour as you need to keep the roller from sticking to the dough.
-Drop spoonfuls of the filling evenly on top of the dough then use a large spatula to spread the filling evenly, leaving a 1 inch gap of dough around the edges.
+Generously flour a work surface and then gently empty the dough onto it.
+Flatten the dough slightly with your hands.
+Roll the dough out to approximately 22" x 12".
+Use additional flour if needed to keep the roller from sticking to the dough.
+Drop spoonfuls of the filling evenly on top of the dough then use a large spatula to spread the filling evenly, leaving a 1 inch gap around all the edges.

-3. Using the pastry mat or tin foil to help you, roll one long edge of the dough towards the other long edge to form a log, unsticking the dough from the mat or tin foil with a spatula as you go.
+Roll one long edge of the dough towards the other long edge to form a log.
 Generously flour the work surface that the log will be rolled onto.
 Just before you get to the end, brush a little egg wash along the exposed long edge of dough before rolling closed.

-4. Cut the log in half using a sharp knife and transfer each half to the baking sheet leaving ample space between each log.
+Cut the log in half using a sharp knife and transfer each half to the baking sheet leaving ample space between each log.
+I like to place them both on an angle on the baking sheet (see main image).
 Working with one log at a time, tuck the uncut edge underneath itself to seal.
-Using a sharp knife cut the log in half, leaving 1 inch uncut where you tucked the edge under.
-Gently lift and gently tug each half to lengthen the dough and set each half back down on the baking sheet.
-Lift each cut half, turn them so the nut filling is facing up and twist together (see detailed photos).
+Using a sharp knife, cut the log in half leaving 1 inch uncut where you tucked the edge under.
+Gently lift each cut half, turn each half so the nut filling is facing up and twist them together.
 When you get to the end, twist the ends under so the nut filling is facing down.
 Repeat with the other log.
-Cover with a clean tea towel and let rise until 50% larger (approximately 30 minutes).
+Let rise again uncovered until doubled and puffy (approximately 45 - 60 minutes depending on your room temperature).

-5. Preheat the oven to 400 degrees F. When the dough has finished rising, place in the oven and turn the heat down to 375 degrees F. Bake for 15 minutes, then remove and brush generously with the egg wash.
-Bake for another 10 minutes, remove and brush with egg wash again.
-Bake for 5 more minutes or until dark golden brown on top.
-Remove and let cool for at least 1 hour before serving.
+Near the end of the second rise, preheat the oven to 375 degrees F. Bake for 15 minutes, then remove and brush the exposed dough with egg wash.
+Bake for another 10 minutes, remove and brush the exposed dough with egg wash again.
+Bake for 5 -10 more minutes or until deep golden brown on top.
+Remove then drizzle icing on top, and sprinkle with additional walnuts.
+Allow to cool completely to room temperature before serving.